 As an online retailer you love to make money, right?
 Of course, that’s what this business is all about!
 But what are the payment options you can choose from when you want to sell in, let’s say, Spain?
 Or when you have Dutch customers?
-Here in this category you’ll find all the articles we’ve ever written about online payments.
+Here in this category you’ll find all the articles we’ve ever written about online payment methods in Europe.
 So scroll as much as you’d like and maybe you will find some interesting payment news!

 Juni, a fintech company from Sweden that is aimed at ecommerce and marketing entrepreneurs, has raised 21.5 million dollars (18.2 million euros) in a Series A round of funding.
 The money will be used to focus on Juni's product development and to hire more people.

 Shopify has revealed its new Payments Platform.
 It's a way to integrate third-party payment gateways into Shopify Checkout, so merchants can add them as payment options for their customers.
 The payment gateways can be created as Shopify apps.

 Liberis has been selected by Klarna to provide revenue-based finance to ecommerce companies across 17 countries in Europe and beyond.
 Liberis has already financed over 17,000 small and medium-sized enterprises with over 575 million euros.

 Smart Fintech, an open banking third party provider from Romania, has officially launched SmartPay.
 This is said to be the first alternative payment solution that is authorized by the National Bank of Romania.

 Dutch payments startup Mollie has raised 665 million euros in a Series C funding round.
 The payment service provider has raised a total of over 780 million euros to date.
 With the money, Mollie wants to expand further and scale its team.

 Three in four European consumers (74 percent) say they will stick to their pandemic online shopping levels, meaning they won't reduce their ecommerce activities now they can shop offline again.
 So it looks like the shift to ecommerce is here to stay.